Froelich Rainey: Arctic

 Rainey's work spanned four continents, but it is his early work in Arctic Alaska which is regarded as his most significant.
 In September 1936 he arrived in Fairbanks, Alaska after voyaging from Portugal to work with German naturalist Otto Geist.
 Geist had collected specimens from all across the island and Rainey began his study by sorting and labeling the specimens.
 Come spring he began "a regular pattern of research: early summer hunting for Athapascan sites in the interior, late summer working on the tundra with Eskimos, and the rest of the time teaching and writing up his collections.

-In 1939 Rainey joined forces with Helge Larsen on a expedition to Point Hope, Alaska, a place where in 1920 Knud Rasmussen found what he "thought to be the most interesting site in the American Arctic".
+In 1939 Rainey joined forces with Helge Larsen on an expedition to Point Hope, Alaska, a place where in 1920 Knud Rasmussen found what he "thought to be the most interesting site in the American Arctic".
 In 1939 they were joined by J. Louis Giddings and discovered one of the largest archaeological sites in the Arctic, the Ipiutak site, which became the type site of the Ipiutak culture.

 Rainey sought to better understand his and Larsen's findings and returned in 1940 with his wife and daughter for further explorations.
 At this point his journey led him to join a whaling crew and write what is now a well known ethnography.
 The value of this ethnography comes from its emphasis on the interrelatedness and combined usefulness of ethnographical and archaeological research".
 He would return to the Arctic later in his career and write about the differences he saw from his earlier trips there.